1925 Grand Prix season: Teams and drivers

+Regulations and technical

 The AIACR (forerunner of the FIA) 2-litre regulations for Grand Prix races remained unchanged.
 In the United States, the American Automobile Association (AAA) stayed with the same regulations as well.
 The AIACR followed the American example to remove the mandatory mechanic on board, replacing him with a compulsory rear-view mirror instead.
 As the circuits used became shorter, as well as the danger to the passenger, the mechanic had become superfluous.
 Incongruously, the cars still had to be 2-seaters.

 The Targa Florio regulations remained open to any sized cars.
 The smallest engine classes were merged up to 1.1-litres and only ran three laps.
 Each car had a minimum weight of 120kg and, unlike other regulations, had to have a driver and a mechanic (who was not permitted to drive).
 The crew was allowed to be swapped at the end of a lap with a pre-registered substitute crew.
 With a maximum time limit of 10 hours, each entry had to finish within an hour of the class winner to be classified.
 The Targa Florio and Coppa Florio were held simultaneously, with the Coppa was held over just four laps, with teams paying extra to enter both races.
 The Coppa Ciano was only open to factory entries who had registered.
 The two smaller classes – to 1.1-litre and to 1.5-litre only ran 3 laps.